K1rakishou/KurobaExLite/README.md

 - Navigate reply chains.
 - Use search.
 - Thread scroll position is stored/restored.
 - View media.
-ComposeSubsamplingScaleImage for static images, mpv for gifs/videos.
+ComposeSubsamplingScaleImage for static images, mpv (downloadable) for gifs/videos.

 What you can't do which will be implemented in the future:
 - Reply to posts.